The category of $\mathbb{Z}$-graded manifolds: what happens if you do not stay positive: The local model

 \noi Indeed, let $c$ be the degree of $f$ (without loss of generality we assume that $c$ is a non-negative integer).
 By Lemma \ref{lem:finiteness} we can decompose $f$ into the finite sum of degree $c$ components \beq f(x,\xi,\psi)=\sum_{(I,J)\in M(\underline{a}, \underline{b}, c)} f_{IJ}(x, z (\xi, \psi)) \xi^I \psi^J\,, \eeq where, with the notations from Proposition \ref{prop:graded-series}, $\xi$ and $\psi$ are negative and positive degree variables, $f_{IJ}(x, z))$ are smooth functions of zero degree variables $x$ and formal power series of zero degree variables $(z)=\{ z_{IJ}\}$, parametrized by $(I ,J)\in M(\underline{a}, \underline{b})$, such that $z_{IJ} (\xi, \psi)=\xi^I\psi^J$.
 This is precisely the desired result. $\blacksquare$

 \end{proof}

 \begin{rem} In \cite{DGLG} we have already discussed the properties of the functional space on graded manifolds (cf. appendix there).
-Comparing with the results of the current paper, in \cite{DGLG} we have considered the most general (i.e. largest possible) functional space not to worry about the operations (algebraic ones and compositions) to respect the space; in this paper we do the opposite -- consider the minimal space (or rather the space looking ``small'') and prove that the operations do not lead out of it. \end{rem}
+Comparing with the results of the current paper, in \cite{DGLG} we have considered the most general (i.e. largest possible) functional space not to worry about the operations (algebraic ones and compositions) to respect the space -- this leads naturally to consideration of formal series, as observed in \cite{Fairon:1512.02810, vysoky} as well.
+In this paper we do the opposite -- consider the minimal space (or rather the space looking ``small'') and prove that the operations do not lead out of it. \end{rem}

 The following theorem is a corollary of Proposition \ref{prop:graded-series}.